VinayakBagaria/Kanban-Board/README.md

 make seed
 ```

-Other commands for frequent usage can found inside the Makefile.
+Other commands for frequent usage can be found inside the Makefile.
 Use the following command to list all possible ones with their descriptions.

 ```bash
 make help